graze/standards/OpenSource.md

 0. The project SHOULD use Travis CI to automatically run unit tests on branches and PRs.

+0. The project SHOULD use Docker for development, testing and execution.

 ## PHP

 Example skeleton project: https://github.com/graze/skeleton-projects